 Customer service isn’t just about attracting clients – it’s about earning their loyalty, respect, and ongoing business.
 Improve efficiency and friendliness, and you’ll quickly find new customers coming your way.
 And while you are bringing in new clientele, show your previous customers that they’re just as important to you!
 Show appreciation with regular contact using thank you cards, email marketing and loyalty programs.

 Signing off an e-mail or e-newsletter isn’t the same as signing off on the annual family Christmas card with a picture of the kids on the front.
 When it comes to small business marketing, it’s all about the fine details.
 Create an email signature with your name, position, contact information, and a bit about your business – a brief list of your products or services is a good idea too.

+Have a personal presence!
 Networking doesn’t just happen online.
 Meet other experts in your field at events and trade shows or try to find opportunities to speak at conferences.
 And don’t forget to bring your business cards!

 People love an expert.
 And what better way to show your expertise than through writing good articles on relevant and up to date topics?
 Try to get published in trade journals, industry websites, or other relevant printed and online publications.
 And ask for a link to your website or blog too.